Home

 • Netflix: To offer video content through Netflix, you can use one of two recommended formats.
 According to the EMA Closed Captions Working Group, Scenarist (.scc) is the preferred format, since it is the de facto standard for CEA-608 and CEA-708 data.
 You could also use SMPTE-TT because, under the applicable laws, it is considered safe with compliant closed captions.
 Compatible closed caption formats for Netflix include SubRip (.srt), Scenarist (.scc), Timed Text (.ttml), DXFP (.dxfp), WebVTT (.vtt), Cheetah CAP (.cap), MacCaption (.mcc), Quicktime Subtitle (.qt.txt), Spruce Subtitle File (.stl)., and XML (.xml).

-• Amazon Video Direct: This platform requires closed captions on all new videos uploaded to the service, so if you use Amazon to host your videos, closed captions aren’t just a benefit, they’re non-negotiable!
+• Amazon Video Direct: Amazon requires closed captions on all new videos uploaded to the service, so if you use Amazon to host your videos, closed captions aren’t just a benefit, they’re non-negotiable!
 For Amazon, compatible formats include Scenarist (.scc), SMPTE-TT (.xml), EBU-TT (.xml), DFXP Full/TTML (.dfxp), and iTunes Timed Text (.iTT).

 • iTunes: If you offer videos through iTunes, you will need either a Scenarist-formatted file (with an .scc extension) or a QuickTime file with a closed captioning track.
 For this use, compatible formats include Scenarist (.scc), DFXP Full/TTML (.dfxp), or iTunes Timed Text (.iTT).